AzureKodo502/University-Projects/README.md

 ---

-##  Future Improvements
+##  Future Improvements (Roadmap)

-- JWT Authentication
+- Advanced Wishlist: Implementation of the Favorites/Wishlist management (Currently in MVP placeholder status).
-- Payment gateway simulation
+- Payment Gateway: Integration with Stripe or PayPal for real transactions.
-- Docker containerization
+- Dockerization: Containerizing the Backend for easier deployment.
-- Multi-currency API integration
+- Multi-currency: API integration for currency conversion.

 ---